Sligo Rovers F.C. (women)

 Sligo Rovers Football Club Women is an Irish association football club based in Sligo.
-In December 2021, the Football Association of Ireland (FAI) announced the formation of the club as an expansion team for the upcoming 2022 Women's National League season.
-The senior team competes in the Women's National League, while the junior teams participate in the Women's Under 17 National League and Women's Under 19 National League level.
+In December 2021, the Football Association of Ireland (FAI) announced the formation of the club as an expansion team for the 2022 Women's National League season.
+The Team competes in the League of Ireland Women's Premier Division.

 History

 In July 2018 Sligo Rovers were among 11 founding clubs in a new Under-17 Women's National League.
 Club chairman Tommy Higgins affirmed his commitment to women's football in May 2021, while announcing his ambition to rebuild The Showgrounds using "a huge element of public funding".
 In September 2021 the club announced plans to collaborate with Institute of Technology, Sligo, in fielding a senior women's team in the Women's National League from 2022.
 On 10 December 2021 the Football Association of Ireland (FAI) confirmed the acceptance of the club as an expansion team for the upcoming 2022 Women's National League season.